 13

-There are two cohorts per year with only 13 students each to ensure a high-quality learning environment.
+There are 2 cohorts per year with only 13 students each to ensure a high-quality learning environment.

 The program counts toward eligibility for independent national certification by the Certification Board of Equine Interaction Professionals (CBEIP).